reven0n/tp/docs/UserGuide.md

 - **Make a backup** before editing!
 - If the format becomes invalid, the app will start with empty data
+  - A file with the invalid format will be saved as `appdata.json.corrupt.<timestamp>` in the data folder
+  - To view the contents this file, open the file with any editor file (e.g. Notepad, VSCode)
 - Some edits might cause the app to behave strangely
 - **Only edit if you're confident** you can do it correctly